Nxllpointer/DiscordUserInterface/README.md

 **Todo** | **Status**
 ---------|-----------
-Medthod to get user input | Not begun
+Method to get user input | Not begun